Hannah Marie Wormington: Early career

 Wormington jump-started her career through the connections she made by contacting Dorothy Garrod when she was in London.
 She traveled to Europe with her mother in 1935, after presenting a proposal to the Museum that she would photograph and document Folsom artifacts in the Museum's collection and present them to European museums.
 Garrod became a mentor to Wormington, and she put her in touch with some notable archaeologists working in Paris at the time, including Harper Pat Kelley and Henri Martin.
 While working alongside Kelley, Wormington was allowed to borrow artifacts found in Europe for data collection at the Denver Museum.
 Martin insisted that Wormington be a part of the Paleolithic excavations taking place at Dordogne, and Wormington spent her 21st birthday doing just that.

-After returning home to her native Denver, she was hired on at the Colorado Museum of Natural History (known today as the Denver Museum of Nature & Science) in the anthropology department until it closed in 1968, thus her appointment as a curator spanned 33 years.
-She was advised by E. B. Renaud to fill the gap at the Denver Museum of Nature & Science, which was missing archaeology as a discipline.
+After returning home to her native Denver, Wormington was hired on at the Colorado Museum of Natural History (later renamed Denver Museum Natural History and then the Denver Museum of Nature & Science) in the anthropology department until it closed in 1968.
+Her appointment as a curator spanned 33 years.
+She was advised by E. B. Renaud to fill the gap at the museum, which was missing archaeology as a discipline.
 Wormington, in assistance with Betty Holmes, headed the newly-formed Department of Archaeology in 1936.
 Wormington earned her M.A. and Ph.D at Radcliffe while still being considered as a "curator of archaeology" at the Museum, and was able to return to and resume her career at the Museum once she earned her degrees.
 Because of her background as one of the foremost authorities on the subject of Paleo Indian studies, the museum was able to establish a formidable reputation.
-While working at the museum and before obtaining her MA and Ph.D.
-Wormington wrote Ancient Man in North America as well as Prehistoric Indians of the South West.
+While working at the museum and before obtaining her MA and Ph.D., Wormington wrote Ancient Man in North America and Prehistoric Indians of the South West.